 Ideally top off the new seed with a rotary when the seed is around 25 mm and gradually reduce down to the height of the square (12-15 mm) as the grass cover thickens .

 Top tips- during games you can use a coconut matt to prevent players from damaging the new seed and topdressing till all established.

-I hope your enjoyed my Six Step to Renovating a Used Cricket Pitch and please do let me know how you do your ends, like you all l am always open to learning and improving.
+I hope your enjoyed my Six Step of How to renovate a used cricket wicket, some may say why bother when this can be done at the end of the season. and please do let me know how you do your ends, like you all l am always open to learning and improving.